 How to use recruiting assessment tools

-Assessments are quantifiable and more objective than other recruiting methods (e.g. unstructured interviews.)
+Skills assessment tools provide a quantifiable and more objective selection process than other recruiting methods (e.g. unstructured interviews.)
 But, keep in mind they have their own limitations:

-Using pre-employment assessment tests to hire the best candidates is good practice, but only when combined with other recruiting methods.
-When you have selected the right assessment tool, use it along with structured interviews to hire more effectively.
+Using assessment tools for recruitment and selection, such as pre-employment assessment tests, is good practice, but only when combined with other recruiting methods.
+When you have selected the right combination of recruitment assessment tools, use it along with structured interviews to hire more effectively.